-Password: Enter your PPPoE password and then retype the password in the next box.

-Service Name: Enter the ISP Service Name (optional).

-IP Address: Enter the IP address (Static PPPoE only).
+- Password: Enter your PPPoE password and then retype the password in the next box. - Service Name: Enter the ISP Service Name (optional). - IP Address: Enter the IP address (Static PPPoE only).

-DNS Addresses: Enter the Primary and Secondary DNS Server Addresses (Static
+DNS Enter the Primary and Secondary DNS Server Addresses (Static Addresses: PPPoE only).

-PPPoE only).

-Maximum Idle Enter a maximum idle time during which the Internet connection enable Auto-reconnect.

-Time: is maintained during inactivity.
-To disable this feature, the default MTU.

-MTU: Maximum Transmission Unit - You may need to change the MTU for optimal performance with your specific ISP.
-1492 is
+- Maximum Idle Enter a maximum idle time during which the Internet connection Time: is maintained during inactivity.
+To disable this feature, enable Auto-reconnect. - MTU: Maximum Transmission Unit You may need to change the MTU for optimal performance with your specific ISP.
+1492 is the default MTU.